timjbruce/reinvent_cvra_bootcamp/AlexaSkill/README.md

 ### 3.3 Deploy the Alexa Skill
+In step 3.2, you confirmed that your DynamoDB Trip table contains trip data, that you have HERE credentials setup properly, and that your AWS permissions are ok.
 In ths step, you'll use the trip data recorded in your DynamoDB table with an Alexa skill called ConnectedCar.
-First, you'll need to create an account on developer.amazon.com if you haven't already done so.

-Once you have confirmed that your DynamoDB Trip table contains trip data with the GetRecentTrips.js program, follow these instructions to create a new skill using the ASK CLI.
+Follow these instructions to create a new skill using the ASK CLI.

 1. Run the following command from the AlexaSkill directory to create a new "hello world" skill with the ASK CLI<br>
 ```ask new --skill-name "ConnectedCar"```